jpmonettas/pretty-spec/README.md

 clojure.spec forms.

 This is just a simple library that does this one thing.
-Checkout [inspectable](https://github.com/jpmonettas/inspectable) if you are looking for a way of reading specs by browsing them with a UI.
+Checkout [inspectable](https://github.com/jpmonettas/inspectable) if you are looking for a way of browsing specs using a GUI.

 Installation
 ------------